 Work requests that are not approved should be archived.
 A corresponding notification should be sent to the person that submitted it.

 These exceptions aside, most work requests are approved and subsequently used to create a Work Order.

 A WO can be assigned to an individual or a team (i.e., the morning shift).
-If you’re still using paper, a technician will usually get the WO from their supervisor, with the instructions on where to go and what to do.

 Depending on the priority of the work order, a technician might start working on it right away or tend to the WO when his schedule clears up.

 Limble’s mobile app makes it easy for maintenance technicians to have all the information they need at their fingertips at all times.
-It also streamlines work order tracking for managers, enabling them to know what’s happening with their maintenance operations in real-time.
+It also streamlines work order tracking for managers, enabling them to know what’s happening with their maintenance operations in real time.

-4) The Work Order is completed and closed
+Step 4: WO is completed and closed

 After the required work has been performed, a technician will close the work order.
 If they are using Limble CMMS (other vendors follow a similar approach), they will do the following: